Bonne Maison Aerodrome

 It was built some time in early 1917, with the "Groupe de Combat no 12" arriving on 26 March, in support of the French 6th Army.
 It saw activity until spring 1918, and the last unit to be stationed here was Air Service 103rd Aero Squadron, 10 to 30 April.
 Earlier in February, the squadron had arrived from training with 3rd AIC on Issoudun Aerodrome at "La Noblette" aerodrome where the American pilots of the "Escadrille Lafayette" joined it, operating as part of the "Groupe de Combat no 21" in support of the French 4th Army.

 After the start of the German Spring offensives, 103rd Aero Squadron left GC no 21 and flew to La Bonne Maison, with the French 6th Army, then moved to Flanders on 30 April with French "Détachement d'Armée du Nord" during the Battle of the Lys.

-Operations
+Operations (103rd Aero Squadron)

 On 11 April, the squadron flew a patrol of two aircraft.
 During the patrol, Lt.
 Baer attacked a German biplane, firing 50 rounds.
 The enemy aircraft spun out of control and was lost in the clouds near Bouvancourt.

 On 12 April, the squadron carried out four patrols, During the first patrol, Capt.
 Biddle attacked a German aircraft, firing about 100 rounds, causing the aircraft to spew white smoke as it fell out of the sky about 500 meters southeast of Forbury.
 Combat was made twice more during the day, causing the Germans to turn back to their own lines.